didtheyghostme/HN-Later/cursor/README.md

 ## Notes / limitations

 - Progress tracking is **marker-based** (not per-comment toggles).
-- HN comment threads load as a single page; there’s no multi-page comment pagination to handle.
+- HN comment threads load as a single page; there's no multi-page comment pagination to handle.
+- New comments are tracked by comparing comment IDs to a baseline (`maxSeenCommentId`), which is only updated when you explicitly acknowledge comments (via "seen" or "✓ seen"), not on every page visit.